Headphones for Voiceover

 Alternatively, check out the latest reviews of good closed-back headphones under $150 at the WireCutter (Sony MDR-7506’s are a frequent winner) if you prefer using standard closed back headphones when recording in your home studio.
 The Beyerdynamic DT 770 PRO is always a good choice in closed back headphones as well.

-Whether you edit through earbuds (fine for most new voiceover talent), a headset, or studio monitors (professional room speakers), you should to do a hearing test (and room test if you will be listening through speakers), and install and adjust an equalizer on your equipment (on your computer for most people) to “fix” your hearing.
+Whether you edit through earbuds (fine for most new voiceover talent) or a headset (don’t edit through speakers), you should to do a hearing test (and room test if you will be listening through speakers), and install and adjust an equalizer on your equipment (on your computer for most people) to “fix” your hearing.

 Although reducing breath, plosive and sibilance sounds does NOT require super high-fidelity playback, you DO need to hear frequency range somewhat accurately, so do the hearing test every few years.
 Your hearing changes as you get older.